davluzius/Avisynth_Voltaire_Records_Videos/README.md

 if you do use avisynth, please get in touch with me, I have been meaning to get back into it.

-This repo is the avisynth source for a series of remix videos I did for Voltaire Records in 2012.

-avisynth source for Voltaire Record Videos on youtube

 The Videos
 ---------------------
+A series of remix videos I did for Voltaire Records in 2012.

 Steve Moore Video : https://www.youtube.com/watch?v=VeJtHxsS1OM